Tips for choosing an editor

 Conduct desk research

 Develop a shortlist (more than three because good editors are busy and may not be available) through desk/online research comparing the qualifications and experience of editors with relevant skills.
 The best place to start is the professional organisation for editors in your country.
 In Australia (and New Zealand) this is IPEd – the Institute of Professional Editors.
 In the UK it is the Chartered Institute of Editing and Proofreading (CIEP), formerly known as the Society for Editors and Proofreaders (SfEP).
 The Canadian organisation is Editors Canada and in the US it is ACES: The Society for Editing.

 Each organisation has a directory listing the members and their accreditation or professional status.
 The IPEd directory can be searched by location, type of document, subject specialty and accreditation status.
-In Australia, accredited editors have demonstrated their professional competence, skills, knowledge and understanding of editing standards by passing the IPEd accreditation exam; they are required to adhere to Australian standards for editing practice.
+In Australia, accredited editors have demonstrated their professional competence, skills, knowledge and understanding of editing standards by passing the IPEd accreditation exam; they must also adhere to IPED’s Australian standards for editing practice.

-A preferable approach that provides a more accurate gauge of cost relative to service is to compare quotes for the total project, and ensure that you are comparing ‘apples with apples’.
-Evaluate the services outlined in the quote and ensure they encompass everything you need.
-Seek clarification from the editor if necessary.
+You will get a more accurate gauge of cost for the service if you compare quotes for the total project, and ensure that you are comparing ‘apples with apples’.
+Evaluate the services outlined in the quote, and ensure they encompass everything you need.
+Seek clarification if necessary.